desjarlais/restfuloutlook/README.md

 **Note**: I did include my registration details in the settings, so it might be possible to just use the tool without registering.
 I would recommend going through the registration process however.

+## Questions and comments

+If you have any feedback about this project, use the issues section for any questions or suggestions located here: [Issues](https://github.com/desjarlais/restfuloutlook/issues)